EmuDeck/emudeck.github.io/docs/emulators/steamos/rpcs3.md

 ## Flatpak

-**These are legacy instructions for the Flatpak installation from Discover.**
+**These are legacy instructions for the Flatpak installation from Discover.
+If you would like to use the AppImage, see [Why did EmuDeck switch to the AppImage?](Why did EmuDeck switch to the AppImage?) for instructions.**

 1. In `Desktop Mode`, open RPCS3
 2. Skip this step if you have already added your games to RPCS3: